Five Signs That Your Car Has a Bad Heater Core

 Answer: The Ballpark Price of Heater Core Replacement

-This is a difficult question to answer, only because it depends on what country and/or state you live in, what type of mechanic you see and what type of vehicle you drive.
+This is a difficult question to answer, because it depends on what country and/or state you live in, what type of mechanic you see, and what type of vehicle you drive.

 That being said, I can offer a ballpark idea of what I might charge and what common prices are found in my area (Seattle, Wa).

 For me, a heater core is often a large job, not because it's difficult, but because in nearly all vehicles, the heater core is behind the dashboard.
-So unless I have direct experience with a particular year, make and model that I've performed this on, my initial assumption is that it will take no less than 8 hours to disassemble the dashboard, retrieve and replace the heater core and then reassemble the dash around it again.
+So, unless I have direct experience with a particular year, make, and model that I've performed this on, my initial assumption is that it will take no less than eight hours to disassemble the dashboard, retrieve and replace the heater core, and then reassemble the dash around it again.
 This is a general time estimate, including most newer cars that usually have lots of delicate electrical elements, clips and knucklebangers.
 As a mobile mechanic, my usual going labor rate was $60 an hour.
 So a general estimate for a heater core would be around $480.

-Now, shops in the area, who often have more specialized tools, lifts and predictable work environments, can often get the job done in half the time.
-Though because they are running a business, they're shop rates are going to be higher -- $90 to $150 average.
+Now, shops in the area, who often have more specialized tools, lifts, and predictable work environments, can often get the job done in half the time.
+That said, because they are running a business, their shop rates are going to be higher—$90 to $150 average.
 So for a 4-6 hour job in a shop, you're looking at a minimum of $360 to $600, plus the price of their preferred manufacturers heater core.

 Question: Where's That Leak Coming From?

-I own a 96 chevy corsica 4 cylinder.
-2 days ago, on my way back from work, I smelled a very sweet humid icky smell (coolant) inside my car.
+I own a 96 chevy corsica four cylinder.
+Two days ago, on my way back from work, I smelled a very sweet humid icky smell (coolant) inside my car.
 I kept driving only to see that white smoke started coming from my vents and my car started rapidly overheating.
-I pulled over to let the car cool about 6 times on the way home.
-When I got home, I looked under the hood and seen alllll of my coolant was gone after just getting it filled 2 weeks earlier.
-I asked around and everyone kept telling me HEATER CORE HEATER CORE HEATER CORE.
-But everyone also kept telling me to look for the missing coolant on ypur passenger side floor.
-Its STILL DRY.
-I jacked up my car to find a leak and poured a gallon of water into the coolant compartment to do just that and quickly jumped under the car.
-But what I found was all of the water was pouring out thru a 1 inch pipe connected tp absolutely nothing right underneath the heater core.
-No leakage from actual core itself.
+I pulled over to let the car cool about six times on the way home.
+When I got home, I looked under the hood and saw that all of my coolant was gone, after just getting it filled two weeks earlier.
+I asked around and everyone kept telling me that it was my heater core.
+Everyone also kept telling me to look for the missing coolant on my passenger side floor.
+It's still dry.
+I jacked up my car to find a leak and poured a gallon of water into the coolant compartment to do just that and I quickly jumped under the car.
+What I found was that all of the water was pouring out thru a one inch pipe connected to absolutely nothing right underneath the heater core.
+However, there was no leakage from the actual core itself.
 I was wondering if you could tell me if that is still a heater core problem or something else before I start tearing my dash apart?
-Please and thank you. :)
+Please and thank you.

 Answer: Pipes to Nowhere...

-Question: Symptoms Before the Heater Core Goes Bad?
+Question: What Are the Symptoms Before the Heater Core Goes Bad?

-My mom's car just got repaired because of either the radiator or the fan kept turning off.
-But now every time we turn the heater on in the car, it will be warm, but I can smell something sweet, like syrup almost.
-I was worried about it, but someone told me that it wasn't the heater core because it won't give you any warning before it damages and that the mechanics probably just accidentally spilled some antifreeze.
+My mom's car just got repaired.
+Either the radiator or the fan kept turning off.
+Now, every time we turn the heater on in the car, it will be warm, but I can smell something sweet, like syrup, almost.
+I was worried about it, but someone told me that it wasn't the heater core because it won't give you any warning before it causes damage.
+They said that the mechanics probably just accidentally spilled some antifreeze.
 I really don't know what to think.